Cobonkoi/overwatch-dashboard/README.md

 ## Credits

-### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The screenshots used on this site were obtained from the game Overwatch.

-### Acknowledgements

-- I received inspiration for this project from X
+This is for educational use.